portworx/px-docs/cloud/gcp/gke.md

       * Increasing the size of the node pool
    - However, in these cases the previously attached persistent disks will not be re-attached automatically.
    - Currently you will have to manually re-attach the persistent disk to the new VM and then restart portworx on that node.

-If you face any issues with GKE, reach out to us on [slack](http://slack.portworx.com).